HodAlpert/distributed_system_programming_Ass1/README.md

 ### Worker:

-The worker is a single-threaded proccess (which can be easily changed if needed). since the LocalApplication can decide how many workers it wants for it's tasks, worker scalability concern are up to the client.
+The worker is a single-threaded process (which can be easily changed if needed). since the LocalApplication can decide how many workers it wants for it's tasks, worker scalability concern are up to the client.
+## persistence:

+The manager is a Single Point of Failure in case it crashes. but since all **ClientListener** and **WorkerListener** does is receive messages and submit tasks it is very unlikely to happen. if other thread failed- it will be submitted again, until it finishes.

+In case a worker fails- than another worker will be able to take it's place

 ## Versioning